responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/blog-lora.md

++++
+title = 'LoRA: Low-Rank Adaptation of Large Language Models' date = 2025-02-19T15:20:48+01:00 draft = false
++++

 # **LoRA: Low-Rank Adaptation of Large Language Models**

 ### Authors : Morgane Brossard, Guillaume Pradel

 ## **1) Impact and necessity of efficient fine-tuning for LLM models**

 Imagine that you are a conductor, and that your **large language model is an orchestra**.
 All the parameters of the model are elements of the orchestra: Instruments, playing style and music knowledge of every player…
 Now, let’s say that the musicians have been trained to perform classical music for years, and especially to play in Bethoven’s style.
 However, you want to introduce some Mozart to the repertoire.

 **Re-training the model from scratch** would be like you deciding to re-teach music from the beginning to the musicians : Long and unnecessary !